-The Global Reporting Initiative (GRI) is a network-based organisation that produces a comprehensive sustainability reporting framework that is widely used around the world.
+The Global Reporting Initiative (GRI) is a network-based organisation that produces a comprehensive sustainability reporting framework widely used around the world.
 The City of Melbourne has included GRI sustainability indicators as part of its performance measures since 2004-05.

 The GRI's principles of inclusiveness, relevance, sustainability context and completeness define the content of this report.

-It is important to note that the GRI is a global framework that does not assume that reporting organisations have an established reporting process.
+It is important to note the GRI is a global framework that does not assume reporting organisations have an established reporting process.
 The City of Melbourne's annual report contents are substantially determined by the requirements of the Local Government Act 1989 (Vic).
-Like most local governments, the City of Melbourne has a long history of reporting both financial and non-financial performance to stakeholders.
-Many of the disclosures required as part of the GRI are also specified under the Act.
+Like most local governments, the City of Melbourne has a long history of reporting financial as well as non-financial performance to stakeholders.
+Many disclosures required as part of the GRI are also specified under the Act.

-GRI VERSION G3.0 AND G3.1
+GRI Version G3.0 and G3.1